Brian O'Conner: Furious 7

 Nobody warns Brian and Dom that Jakande will use God's Eye to hunt down Ramsey, who is the only one who can destroy it.
 They drive off, leaving Nobody behind to be evacuated by one of his 'stand-by' helicopters.
 Left with no other choice, the team returns to Los Angeles to fight Shaw, Jakande, and his men on their home turf.
 Dom plans to confront Shaw alone while Brian and the rest of the crew prepare to deal with Jakande.
 Just as they are preparing, Brian calls Mia and professes his love, fearing he may not survive, and learns that she is pregnant with a baby girl, motivating him to come back alive.

 While Jakande pursues Brian and the rest of the crew with a stealth attack helicopter and a UAV, using God's Eye to track down Ramsey, they barely survive and manage to shut down God's Eye with Brian's help to establish a connection for Ramsey to hack it.
 In the aftermath, Hobbs kills Jakande by shooting the bag of grenades that Dom managed to throw inside the helicopter while also taking out the UAV.
 Deckard is defeated by Dom and imprisoned.

 Finally at peace, the team celebrates at the beach.
 While Brian and Mia play with their son Jack, Dom, Letty, Ramsey, Roman, and Tej observe, appreciating their happiness and acknowledging that Brian is better off retired with his family.
 Dom silently leaves, not wanting to disturb the happy moment, and drives off.
 Brian notices and manages to catch up to him, asking Dom, "You thought you could leave without saying goodbye?"
 As he pulls up beside Dom's car in his white Toyota Supra, they look at each other and smile, then bid each other farewell.
 Brian turns off the main road, and Dom continues on ahead.

 The Fate of the Furious

 Brian does not make a physical appearance in The Fate of the Furious, but he, alongside Mia, is seen in a photo in Dom's car.
-He is also mentioned by Roman and Letty as when Dom betrays the team, Roman suggests that Brian would know why Dom betrayed them, but Letty reminded him that they all agreed to keep Brian and Mia retired from the team due to them wanting a normal life and for the safety of their children.
+He is also mentioned by Roman and Letty as when Dom betrays the team, Roman suggests that Brian would know why Dom betrayed them, but Letty reminds him that they all agreed to keep Brian and Mia retired from the team due to them wanting a normal life and for the safety of their children.
 Dom later names his son after Brian.